 After fighting broke out in Juba, in mid-December 2013, Mr Kiir accused Riek Machar, a prominent Nuer, of attempting to stage a coup.

-His allies say Mr Kiir has not made the transition from military commander to politician - and remains intolerant of dissent.
+His critics say Mr Kiir has not made the transition from military commander to politician - and remains intolerant of dissent.

 For his part, Mr Kiir has accused Mr Machar of being a "prophet of doom", threatening stability in South Sudan.